CjTouzi/repo_assignment/CODE_BOOK.md

 time_Body_Gyroscope_Jerk_signal_Z_Standard_deviation
 ```

-linear acceleration and angular velocity mesured by gyroscope were derived in time to obtain Jerk signals described by three variables above.
+linear acceleration and angular velocity measured by gyroscope were derived in time to obtain Jerk signals described by three variables above.
 X,Y,Z in the variable name describes each axial.
 Variables above represent average of original standard deviation values.

 ```
 time_Body_Accelometer_signal_Magnitude_Mean_value
 ```
-variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional signal of body acceleration mesured by Accelometer.
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional signal of body acceleration measured by accelerometer.
 Variable represents average of the original mean value

 ```
 time_Body_Accelometer_signal_Magnitude_Standard_deviation
 ```
-variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional signal of body acceleration mesured by Accelometer.
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional signal of body acceleration measured by accelerometer.
 Variable represents average of the original standard deviation value

 ```
 time_Gravity_Accelometer_signal_Magnitude_Mean_value
 ```
-variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional signal of body acceleration mesured by Accelometer.
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional signal of body acceleration measured by accelerometer.
 Variable represents average of the original mean value

 ```
 time_Gravity_Accelometer_signal_Magnitude_Standard_deviation
 ```
-variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional signal of body acceleration mesured by Accelometer.
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional signal of body acceleration measured by accelerometer.
 Variable represents average of the original standard deviation value

 ```
 time_Gravity_Accelometer_Jerk_signal_Magnitude_Mean_value
 ```
-variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  mesured by Accelometer.
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  measured by accelerometer.
 Variable represents average of the original mean value

 ```
 time_Gravity_Accelometer_Jerk_signal_Magnitude_Standard_deviation
 ```
-variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  mesured by Accelometer.
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  measured by accelerometer.
 Variable represents average of the original standard deviation value

 ```
 time_Body_Gyroscope_signal_Magnitude_Mean_value
 ```
-variable above were calculated using the Euclidean norm and represent the magnitude of three-dimensional signal of body acceleration mesured by gyroscope.
+variable above were calculated using the Euclidean norm and represent the magnitude of three-dimensional signal of body acceleration measured by gyroscope.
 Variable represents average of the original mean value

 ```
 time_Body_Gyroscope_signal_Magnitude_Standard_deviation
 ```
-variable above were calculated using the Euclidean norm and represent the magnitude of three-dimensional signal of body acceleration mesured by gyroscope.
+variable above were calculated using the Euclidean norm and represent the magnitude of three-dimensional signal of body acceleration measured by gyroscope.
 Variable represents average of the original standard deviation value

 ```
 time_Body_Gyroscope_Jerk_signal_Magnitude_Mean_value
 ```
-variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  mesured by gyroscope.
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  measured by gyroscope.
 Variable represents average of the original mean value

 ```
 time_Body_Gyroscope_Jerk_signal_Magnitude_Standard_deviation
 ```
-variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  mesured by gyroscope.
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  measured by gyroscope.
 Variable represents average of the original standard deviation value

 ```